 Key Issue Sub.
 No. Executive's Opinion & Recommendation with EPA to measure air quality on Main street Dundrum and make plans if quality exceeds recommended levels of pollutants. measurements give no cause for concern.
 The Council works with a range of stakeholders to improve provide and promote sustainable forms of transport such as walking cycling and public transport which will have a significant positive impact on air quality.
 8.5.1 Public Lighting i) Various submissions relating to public lighting as follows: Consideration should be given to light pollution and investigate ways to reduce overuse of lighting and light pollution.
 Recommends that DLR review its lighting practice of replacing lighting with over bright LED lamps and consider their all-night timing in suburban areas.
 Requests more restrictions to combat light pollution.
 Requests that street lights are switched to LED, and that hoods are placed on lights to direct light on the road only.
 Submission request upgrading of lighting at Sandycove.
 A0065 A0072 A0100 A0138 A0139 A0151 The content of these submissions is noted.
 This is not a County Development Plan issue.
 There is an ongoing upgrading programme with all street lights in DLR and all new lanterns are LED with full cut-off over 90 degrees.
 Obtrusive light is an ongoing concern of the Public Lighting Section and all lighting installations are designed to minimise obtrusive light while maximising the light reaching the footpaths and roads in the county.
 All lighting is designed to EN13201:2015.
 There is a general reduction of 50% (or more) in real lighting levels from the LED lanterns but as the light produced is a full spectrum light source it allows for 100% of our eye to utilise the light, thus appearing to be brighter even with a large decrease in light levels.
 The LED lanterns are also dimming between 12 midnight and 6am to further reduce light output in guidance and conformity to the lighting standards.
-8.5.2 Waste i) Various submissions raise concerns about litter in the County and in specific location including Ballybrack and the area to the north of Booterstown Marsh.
-Submissions request A0003 A0018 A0026 A0078 This is not a County Development Plan issue.
-The Councils Litter Management Plan 2018-2020 is a 3-year plan which sets out the Councils policy and actions on litter control.
-Whilst not a County Development Plan issue, approximately 400 bins are located throughout all areas of the County to provide the optimum service from a finite resource.
+8.5.2 Waste i) Various submissions raise concerns about litter in A0003 This is not a County Development Plan issue.
+The Councils Litter Management Plan 2018- i) Various submissions raise concerns about litter in A0003 This is not a County Development Plan issue.
+The Councils Litter Management Plan 2018the County and in specific location including A0018 2020 is a 3-year plan which sets out the Councils policy and actions on litter control.
+Whilst Ballybrack and the area to the north of A0026 not a County Development Plan issue, approximately 400 bins are located throughout all areas Booterstown Marsh.
+Submissions request A0078 of the County to provide the optimum service from a finite resource.
 Bin distribution is